MikuSnow/BetonQuest./Tips-and-tricks.md

 ## Handling death in your quests

 Sometimes, while writing a dangerous quest you will want something specific to happen when the player dies.
 If it's a boss battle you may want to fail the quest, if it's a dungeon you may want to respawn the player at the beginning of a level etc. You can do that with `die` objective - simply start it for the player at the beginning of the quest and make it fire events that will do the thing you want (like teleporting the player to desired respawn point, removing tags set during the quest etc).
+You can add `persistent` argument to the objective instruction string to make it active even after completing it.
+Remember to `delete` it after the quest is done!

 ## Creating regions for one player at the time